adarshmammen/Arduino-IR-control/README.md

 secret-hack
 ===============

-Sony IR codes controls the fans, lights and a Philips Home Theater?!
+Sony IR codes controls the fans, lights and a Philips Home Theater.